arsahebi/PandemicResourceAnalysis/README.md

 The analysis is based on a comprehensive dataset detailing ICU and ED encounters, code status, and ventilator use across seven hospitals from March 2019 to December 2022.
 Note: The dataset used in this study is not publicly shareable due to privacy concerns.

 ## Usage
 To use the script, set the `pathread` and `pathwrite` variables to the appropriate file paths where your dataset is located and where you want the output to be saved, respectively.
-The main script, `GitCleaned__ProjectCodeStatus__V01.R`, can then be run in any standard R environment.
+The main script, `ProjectCodeStatus.R`, can then be run in any standard R environment.

 ## Function Descriptions
 The script includes several custom functions for data analysis and visualization.
 For example, `train_sec` is used for creating secondary axis transforms in data visualizations.